 The RI Promise is a “last-dollar scholarship” that fills in the gap between other aid, like Pell grants, and the actual costs of tuition and mandatory fees.
 Many students work extra hours or look to loan programs to fill this gap.
-The last-dollar scholarship will help students stay on the path to earning a postsecondary degree without taking on mountains of student debt.
+The last-dollar scholarship is designed to help students stay on the path to earning a postsecondary degree without taking on mountains of student debt.

 There are no extra forms to fill out for this scholarship, only the FAFSA form that is required for federal student aid programs like Pell.
-The funds are distributed directly to the institution and are applied to the student’s bill for tuition and mandatory fees.
+The funds are distributed directly to the Community College of Rhode Island and are applied to the student’s bill for tuition and mandatory fees.
 See the CCRI website for more information: http://www.ccri.edu/ripromise/